grillazz/fastapi-redis/README.md

 This can be really quickly integrate with other projects with REST API and extended to deliver desired chem compound bakery.

 You can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19

+Project as whole is build on asyncio including REST, Redis connection and transactions and unit tests.